marcusoftnet/marcusoftnet.github.io/_posts/2016-04-06-what-are-you-optimized-for-then.md

 And don't hire me - I would be miserable.

-Although, if you are in that place and want to go towards flow efficiency - lean and agile are GREAT tools to help you find where you should start your improvement work.
+Although, if you are in that place and want to go towards flow efficiency  - Lean and agile are GREAT tools to help you find where you should start your improvement work.
 Lean and agile are problem homing missiles.

 Please consider hiring me - I could help you on that journey.
 But only if you want to do the journey and change what we are doing today.
 Otherwise you have failed already.